Becoming Catholic! Order of Christian Initiation for Adults

 You will also participate in several beautiful liturgies

-• The Rites of Sending, Election, and Call to Continuing Conversion in Lent at the Cathedral
+• Rites of Election and Calling the Candidates to Continuing Conversion

 What We Believe: